GogolCoin Price Hits $0.0013 on Exchanges (GOL)

 About GogolCoin

 GogolCoin launched on March 24th, 2021.
 GogolCoin’s total supply is 295,000,000 tokens and its circulating supply is 10,402,501 tokens.
-GogolCoin’s official website is gogolcoin.io.
 The Reddit community for GogolCoin is https://reddit.com/r/gogolcoin and the currency’s Github account can be viewed here.
 GogolCoin’s official Twitter account is @gogolcoin and its Facebook page is accessible here.
-GogolCoin’s official message board is gogolcoin.io/blog.
+The official website for GogolCoin is gogolcoin.io.
+The official message board for GogolCoin is gogolcoin.io/blog.

 GogolCoin (GOL) provides numerous features and advantages for homeowners when using Digital Smart Homes.”